-The Company receives contributions from government agencies related to COVID-19.
-These contributions are recognized in profit or loss when there is reasonable assurance that the Company will comply with the conditions attached to the contributions and the contributions will be received.
+Government contributions related to expenses are recognized in profit or loss when there is reasonable assurance that the Company will comply with the conditions attached to the contributions and the contributions will be received.

 ACCOUNTING FOR INCOME TAXES

 Income tax expense is comprised of current and deferred tax expense.
 Current tax expense is the expected tax payable or receivable on the taxable income or loss for the period, using tax rates enacted or substantively enacted at the reporting date, and any adjustment to tax payable in respect of previous years.
 Deferred tax assets and liabilities are recognized in respect of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for tax purposes.